iakovosM6/makropoulos.github.io/_pages/cv.md

 Appointments
 ======
-* Lecturer in Political Behaviour and Quantitative Methods, University of Essex, Aug 2022--present
+* Lecturer in Political Behaviour and Quantitative Methods, Department of Government, University of Essex, Sep 2022--Jul 2023
-* Lecturer in Political Behaviour, Department of Government, University of Essex, Jan 2022--Jul 2022
+* Lecturer in Political Behaviour, Department of Government, University of Essex, Jan 2022--Aug 2022
-* Research Assistant on the Representative Audit of Britain 2019 project funded by the ESRC and the University of Strathclyde, PIs: Prof. Rosie Campbell and Dr. Wolfgang Rüdig, Feb 2020--Sep 2021
+* Research Assistant (pre-doc) on the Representative Audit of Britain 2019 project funded by the ESRC and the University of Strathclyde, PIs: Prof. Rosie Campbell and Dr. Wolfgang Rüdig, Jan 2020--Sep 2021

 Education
 ======
-* Ph.D., Politics, University of Strathclyde, 2023 (expected)
+* Ph.D., Politics, University of Strathclyde, 2024
   * Ph.D.
 Thesis: The Effects of Career Experiences on Party and Voter Congruence
   * Supervisors: Dr. Wolfgang Rüdig & Dr. Zachary Greene
 * Associate Fellow Status, The Higher Education Academy, 2020